datlife/deepcom/README.md

   <img src=reports/network_architecture.png />
 </p>

 * **Why Bi-directional, and not uni-directional, RNN?** Similar to dynamic programming, it usually consists of a forward and backward steps.
 The Bi-directional RNN architecture allows the network to learn the feature representation in both direction.
-I demonstrated this in [`unidirection_fail_not_converge.ipynb`](reports/unidirection_fail_not_converge.ipynb) notebook.
+I demonstrated a fail case, when using Uni-directional RNN, in [`unidirection_fail_not_converge.ipynb`](reports/unidirection_fail_not_converge.ipynb) notebook.

 ![](reports/results/week2_unidirectional_failed_to_converge.png)